SpektraSystems/openshift-container-platform/docs/Lab 02: Deploying-OpenShift-cluster-using-ARM-templates.md

 ```

 ## Exercise 03: Configure Azure AD Authentication
-In this exercise, you will configure the **AD App** you created for Authentication into the Open Shift console.
+In this exercise, you will configure the **AD App** you created for Authentication into the OpenShift console.
 1.	**Launch** a browser and **Navigate** to https://portal.azure.com. **Login** with the Microsoft Azure credentials you received via email.
 <img src="../images/43az_dashboard.jpg"/>